Apurva-tech/Assist-U/README.md

 ## ✔ Improving Cognitive Skills
 - Processing delays have little do to with the capacity to incorporate and evaluate observations and ideas.
 Delays in the ability to process verbal or written language have a neurological basis.
-For those individuals who suffer delays, facts, ideas, and questions are often delayed or even lost in translation from language to thought and vice-versa. <strong> Therefore our application has a interactive interface which makes learning process for the children. </strong>
+For those individuals who suffer delays, facts, ideas, and questions are often delayed or even lost in translation from language to thought and vice-versa.
+- We have included a couple of games to enhance the experience of chilren using the app, both of them primmarily focus on basic Mathematics and fundamental  skills:
+- Clock reading skills: This app helps children learn how to read clocks in a fun MCQ styled way.
+- Money management skills:
+-<strong> Therefore our application has a interactive interface which makes learning process for the children. </strong>

 <p  align="center"><img height= "320px"  src = "https://github.com/Apurva-tech/Assist-U/blob/main/assets/money.gif">&emsp; &emsp; &emsp; &emsp;<img height= "320px" src = "https://github.com/Apurva-tech/Assist-U/blob/main/assets/time.gif"></p>